MarkRacsko/dpc-neuron/Plan.md

     2. Iterate through the list:
         1. Read in file, select columns of interest ([col for col in input_df.columns if "Average" in col])
         2. Parse filename to determine experimental condition
-        2. For each column (=cell), perform smoothing, derivation, determine which agonists it responds to
+        2. For each column (=cell), perform smoothing, derivation, determine which agonists it responds to, relative amplitude of the response
         3. Update report appropriately
     3. Write out report and update tabulated report if -t is in play.